TimZaman/timzaman.github.io/docs/notebook/homelab-provisioning/homelab-provisioning.md

 *2025 March*<br />

 ![Image](docs/notebook/homelab-provisioning/00-homelab.jpg)
+_mumbles something about cable management_

 -----

-I've grown to keep my setups stateless, simple and minimal - without fancy sw or configs.

-But if you have a large homelab, or if you're doing open heart surgey on your sw stack (kernel, drivers, booting, configs), the iteration speed of re-imaging your servers gets really old.
+My diskless homelab servers boot over network into a prebaked ramdisk (power-to-up is around 30s).
+I am so pleased with my setup it's worth sharing my notes.
+It's like booting into your favourite Docker image, but then on bare metal, though without Dockerfile convenience.

-In the bay area, I often buy up used engineering samples of the latest CPUs, GPUs, NICs and SSDs.
-It's often unclear how to get them to work - but I have been quite succesful just swinging at it with different OS/kernels/kernel modules/drivers/etc, and then with their specific magic incantations.
+I often buy up used engineering samples of the latest CPUs, GPUs, NICs and SSDs.
+It's often unclear how to get them to work - but I have been quite successful just swinging at it with different OS/kernels/kernel modules/drivers/etc, and then with their specific magic incantations.
+It's super convenient to have a dynamic netboot setup if you're playing with this stuff.

-Iteration speed is the high order bit in getting things done, and I'm pleased with the below setup.
+Iteration speed is the high order bit in getting things done, and your base image is so foundational, it's worth investing in.

 ## Overview